The Museum For Islamic Art guide in Jerusalem presents various Islamic art findings from different periods and places.

 The potters developed a technique for achieving the remarkable colorfulness of their ceramics.
 Before the firing and glazing of the vessel, it was covered by a mixture of pigments, clay, and earth.
 Another type of vessel employed a white background, with decorative calligraphy – in general, the name of Allah or a blessing – in purple or some other dark color.

 The Seljuqs were a Turkic dynasty that infiltrated and ultimately controlled Iran and Anatolia in the 11th century.
 Their rule saw an enormous wave of construction throughout their realm.

 Apart from architecture, pottery was the dominant art form of the empire, characterized by a colorfulness and luster that had developed far beyond similar techniques in the past.
 The two great art centers of the period were Kashan and Reyy.

 Kashan was a city in Iran.
 It was famous for its pottery and tiles.
-The word Kashi means pottery, and it is also a synonym for the word tile.
+The word Kashi means pottery and is also a synonym for the word tile.
 And these are Kashan Tiles.
 They were used for decorating mosque walls, mausoleums, private houses, and palaces.

-Here is brass with silver bowl from the Ayyubid and Mamluk periods (14th century, Egypt or Syria).
+Here is a brass silver bowl from the Ayyubid and Mamluk periods (14th century, Egypt or Syria).

 Second Floor – Late Art

 The Ottoman Empire, at its height, extended from Iraq in the east, to Vienna in the west, and North Africa to the south-west.
 Its beginnings lay with the defeat of the Byzantine Empire by Ottoman Turkish forces, the capture of Constantinople, and the change of its name to Istanbul.
 That capital city became a center of culture, architecture, and art, under the enthusiastic patronage of the sultans – at least until the mid-17th century.